our history and mission

-Habitat for Humanity of Boone County is a community-level Habitat for Humanity office that acts in partnership with and on behalf of Habitat for Humanity International.
+Habitat for Humanity of Boone County was founded in 1984 and has built 62 homes, with three more coming in 2020.
+We are a community-level Habitat for Humanity office that acts in partnership with and on behalf of Habitat for Humanity International.
 Our affiliate is designed to serve the residents of Boone County and to meet their particular needs throughout the home ownership process.
 We also serve as a vital link between donors and beneficiaries, providing a medium through which quality housing can be built by the people of Boone County for the people of Boone County.

 Our mission is to partner with low-income, hardworking families in Boone County under the conviction that every person and family deserves a simple, decent, and affordable place to live in safety and dignity.
 We build homes so that all people can experience home ownership and God’s love through our Habitat for Humanity housing ministry and through our many community volunteers and partners.